-We’ll start with a short introduction of the 64-bit version, then we’ll try it, and I’ll conclude with my thoughts about it.
+We’ll start with a short introduction about the 64-bit version, then we’ll try it, and I’ll conclude with my thoughts about it.

 What is Raspberry Pi OS 64-bit?